(Last updated on 1 April 2022)

 What are the quarantine rules for unvaccinated children?

-Children under 12 who are not vaccinated and accompanying fully vaccinated travellers coming from Group B and C countries may go home to complete their quarantine after their guardians finish their own mandatory hotel quarantine.
+Unvaccinated children under 12 accompanying fully vaccinated travellers may go home to complete their quarantine after their guardians finish their own mandatory hotel quarantine.

 What does it mean to ‘self-monitor’?

 During the 7-day ‘self-monitoring’ period, you are free to move around but strongly recommended to socially distance yourself as much as you can.
 The official suggestions are to monitor your overall health at home, avoiding social gatherings as much as possible, staying in a separate room if living with others, wearing a mask if you interact with people in your household, and seeking medical attention if you start to develop symptoms.

 What are the rules for foreign domestic helpers?